jessicaschmilovich/Flip-the-Switch/README.md

 # Flip the Switch

-Flip the Switch is a personalized mental well-being app designed to encourage positivity, build resilience, and help users manage their emotions through motivational quotes, positive advice, mood tracking, and adaptive mood-based challenges.
+Flip the Switch is a mental wellness app I developed that shares daily motivational quotes, provides AI-powered advice to reframe negative thoughts, tracks moods daily, and offers specific mood challenges using AI to uplift the user's mood.
+Users also receive weekly notifications with mood trends and insight to support mental health.
 I used JavaScript for functionality, React Native for the user interface, and Expo Go for testing and deployment across devices.
+This app won the 2024 Congressional App Challenge.

 **Features:**
 1. Daily Quotes